shellphish/puppeteer/README.md

 # puppeteer

+puppeteer was an attempt to create an exploit framework, but it ended up being too overengineered and wasn't used too much.
+It's here for posterity.

+# Old README:

 It's time for a framework for super l337 exploit development!

 We spent a lot of time, and a lot of implementation effort, making programs dance the way we want them.
 Why not automate some of that?